 In December of 94, the folks at Lazy Squid Records put out a compilation of Houston bands, "Risk is Just a Part of The Game", as a follow-up to Deep Dot's 1992 compilation, "The Great Big Pile."
 The Kable cut caught the ear of Kurt Brennan, founder of Fleece Records.
 Finding out that Kable was the work of Kay Bonya, he realized this was the same Kay who used to work at his music store, Record Exchange (now Sound Exchange soundexchangehouston.com) several years back.
 He invited her to release "Chlorophyll" on Fleece, which turned into a long term partnership with the release of the subsequent discs, "Tardy all the Time," "Kable 3," and "Boar of the Forest".

 It was a great experience being part of Fleece Records!
 "Chlorophyll" was one of the first Fleece releases and "Boar of the Forest" was one of the last.
 When Kurt decided the label had run its course and stopped doing releases the last Kable cd, "The Hand" was self-released on Deep Dot Records.

 A scene from the making of

 Fast forward 27 years since 1994...still love making sounds and music... not recording as much but playing perhaps more than ever.
 Spending the majority of my music time working on and playing in a praise band and enjoying the nurturing of my relationship with God.
-I have several Kable pieces recorded from the last ten years and I gave them a listen recently and was encouraged to consider a new release...
+I have several Kable pieces recorded from the last several years and I gave them a listen recently and was encouraged to consider a new release...
 Stay tuned about that!
-And of course I spend much time attending to my three other passions: our kitties, vegetable gardening, and nature photography...see the art and photos page... thanks for visiting!
+And of course I spend much time attending to my other passions: our kitties, vegetable gardening, monarch butterfly caterpillar raising and releasing, and nature photography...see the art and photos page... thanks for visiting!